operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/plugins.md

 operator-sdk init --plugins=kustomize
 ```

-Also, see the topic [Language-based Plugins][kb-language-plugins] to understand how it works.
+Also, see the topic [External Plugins][kb-language-plugins] to understand how it works.

 ### Common scaffolds